Hedley discography

 Hedley was a Canadian pop rock band from Vancouver, British Columbia.
 Their discography comprises seven studio albums - Hedley, Famous Last Words, The Show Must Go, Storms, Wild Life, Hello and Cageless - one live album - Go with the Show - and twenty-nine singles, with twenty-four made into music videos.

-Their first six albums have been certified by Music Canada and have charted in the top ten on the Canadian Albums Chart.
+Their first six albums have been certified platinum by Music Canada and have charted in the top ten on the Canadian Albums Chart.
 Their debut single, "On My Own", reached number one on the Canadian Singles Chart, while nine of their subsequent singles have reached the top 10 of the Billboard Canadian Hot 100 since the 2007 creation of that chart.

+The band's second album Famous Last Words, produced three top-ten singles: "For the Nights I Can't Remember", "Never Too Late" and "Old School".
+The group's follow-up album The Show Must Go, featured two top-ten singles: "Cha-Ching" and "Perfect", the latter also reached number 25 on the US Adult Pop Airplay chart.
+The band's highest-charting single on the chart, "Kiss You Inside Out" peaked at number two and was certified 3× Platinum in Canada.
+The following year, the group released "Anything", which peaked at number five on the Canadian Hot 100 and was certified 4× Platinum by Music Canada, the band's best-selling single.
+Their sixth album Hello had three singles reached the top fifty on the Canadian Hot 100: "Hello", "Lose Control" and "Can't Slow Down".
+Their seventh album Cageless featured two singles in the top fifty: "Love Again" and "Better Days".

 The band has sold over a million albums and 4 million singles.